Tutorial: Connect to a MySQL Database from Java JBoss EAP App Service with passwordless connection

 az account set --subscription <subscription-ID>

-2. Create an Azure Resource Group, noting the resource group name.
+2. Create an Azure resource group.

 export RESOURCE_GROUP=<resource-group-name>